Origin

 Geographical Distribution

-More prevalent in urban centres with diverse populations such as Sydney, Melbourne, and Brisbane, especially within communities of Middle Eastern and South Asian descent.
+Most prevalent in urban areas with higher Muslim populations such as Sydney, Melbourne, and Brisbane, especially in suburbs with diverse cultural communities.

 Numerological Significance